MrJoy/BookOfJoy/Outline.md

 1. Add Meaningful Metrics
 1. Make Dashboards That Tell You Useful Things
 1. Make Things as Simple as Possible, But No Simpler
+1. Avoid Forking Dependencies
+1. Exceptions to Rules are Sometimes Appropriate, but Never Without Approval